traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 ##### `info.subject.serialNumber`

-Set the `info.subject.serialNumber` option to true to add the `serialNumber` information into the subject.
+Set the `info.subject.serialNumber` option to `true` to add the `serialNumber` information into the subject.

-The data are taken from the subject part with the `SN` key.
+The data is taken from the subject part with the `SN` key.

-The escape serial number info in the subject part will be like :
+The escape serial number info in the subject part is formatted as below:

 ```text
 SN=1234567890